 The Edinburgh Marathon Festival is finally here!
-If you are one of the many people who have been training for months to challenge your body and mind this weekend, you my feel increasing excitement and anticipation, especially if you have never run a marathon before.
+If you are one of the many people or clients who have been training for months to challenge your body and mind this weekend, you my feel increasing excitement and anticipation, especially if you have never run a marathon before.

 Ideally you have stopped intensive training and long runs about a week ago to allow your body to recover fully for race day, and your focus is on how to mentally prepare for the hours on the course.